When you want to build a new Google Workspace Add-on, follow this general procedure:

 Refer to the Google Workspace Add-on style guide for guidelines on how to design your add-on user experience.

-Configure the add-on project manifest or deployment resource
+Configure the add-on project manifest

 In Apps Script projects, the project manifest is a special JSON file.
 It specifies a variety of details about the project, such as its library dependencies.
 For Google Workspace Add-ons, the manifest also provides the basic information the host application needs to display the add-on correctly.